Your feedback to us

 - A summary of the responses to module evaluations is shared with the SSLC.

-- At the end of the year each module leader writes an annual module report, incorporating both qualitative and quantitative feedback results.
+- At the end of the year each the module leader writes an annual module report, incorporating both qualitative and quantitative feedback results.

 - These reports are reviewed by the Director of Graduate Studies (Taught Degrees), who summarises the main issues for the Department’s Graduate Management Committee.
 This identifies causes for concern, suggests action to overcome problems, and monitors trends from year to year.
 Reports may also be made available to outside agencies such as QAA subject review assessors.

-- Finally, sections of module reports will be made available to your Student-Staff Liaison Committee and will be uploaded to module web pages.
+- Finally, sections of module reports will be made available to your Graduate Student-Staff Liaison Committee and will be uploaded to module web pages.

 The feedback you provide is an essential input into our quality management process.
 It will help to improve the teaching and learning environment for yourselves and for future students.
 We ask you to take part in it thoughtfully and seriously.